 BELMONT, N.Y. — Cornell Cooperative Extension is excited to announce: Hold Your Horses – Equine Nutrition Webinar Series

-The Equine Subgroup of the statewide Cornell Cooperative Extension Livestock Program Work Team 3-part nutrition webinar series continues this week.
+The Equine Subgroup of the statewide Cornell Cooperative Extension Livestock Program Work Team wraps up the 3-part nutrition webinar series on Wednesday, June 8th.
 The presentation will be held from 6:30-7:30 PM EST. There is no fee to participate however preregistration is required.
-Both presentation have individual registration link, you will receive link to join upon confirmation of your registration.
+You will receive link to join upon confirmation of your registration.

-Wednesday, June 8th – Forage Analysis – Sarah E. Fessenden, Business Development Manager, Forage and Soils- Dairy One and Lynn Bliven, Ag & Natural Resources Issue Leader- CCE Allegany.
+The topic will be Forage Analysis with Sarah E. Fessenden, Business Development Manager, Forage and Soils- Dairy One and Lynn Bliven, Ag & Natural Resources Issue Leader- CCE Allegany.
 The cost per ton or bale is not an indicator of value.
 Forage analysis will make it easier to match nutrient requirements for your horses.
-Join Sarah E. Fessenden and Lynn Bliven for a discussion on interpreting forage analysis reports and factors that impact evaluation of hay quality.
+Join Sarah and Lynn for a discussion on interpreting forage analysis reports and factors that impact evaluation of hay quality.
 Register: https://reg.cce.cornell.edu/ForageAnalysis_222

 If you missed the live session in April on Equine Nutrition: Equine Metabolic Diseases and Common Pitfalls When Feeding Horses with Dr. Lindsay Goodale, Lecturer- Cornell CALS you may view the recording at: https://www.youtube.com/watch?v=V7qbc26K4Qo